The confidence of your work comes first from your innate belief that the work that you’re putting out there in the world is valuable.

 What do they define as transformation?
 Why are these goals important to them?
 What are they now able to do or experience as a ripple effect after they reach their success?

 This is truly going to help you understand that your product or service is leading people to destination.

-Identify the milestones you help them achieve en route to their goals
+Identify the big milestones you help your ideal customers achieve

 Reverse engineer what you believe are the steps they have to achieve to get to their bigger goal or result.
 What journey do you go with them on to get them to the solution your product or service promises?

 The “how” you do your process could be different from someone else; even if there’s a competitor helping other customers reach the same results.

 How they get there with YOU could be different.

 This is where you infuse your approach in the way that you want to solve that problem, and your combination of skills you bring to the table to allow the process to be unique to you.

 I want you to get feedback.
 Isn’t it amazing that people out there that are going to tell us the improvements that we have to make and also let us know whether or not what we’ve created in a sense of that journey are actually relevant and important to them as well?